-- (1) As part of the Company's rebranding initiative (see "General Development of the Business Rebranding"), the homes will no longer contain "Leisureworld Caregiving Centre" or "Specialty Care" in their names, and will be changed to better reflect their connection to the local community in which the homes operate.
-The above table discloses in parenthesis the new home names that will take effect on or about May 1, 2015. - (2) Short stay and convalescent care beds are reserved for people requiring stays in an LTC home of less than 30 and 90 days, respectively.
+(1) Short stay and convalescent care beds are reserved for people requiring stays in an LTC home of less than 30 and 90 days, respectively.
 Short stay beds are designed to provide home caregivers with relief from their caregiving duties on a periodic basis.
 Convalescent care beds are typically used to provide resident support following a hospital stay.
 Short stay beds are funded at 100% occupancy regardless of actual occupancy and convalescent care beds are funded at 100% occupancy, provided average annual occupancy meets or exceeds 80%.
-In addition, convalescent care beds earn additional funding as a result of the higher level of care required. - (3) The original structure at Muskoka was built in 1975 and was rebuilt in 1999 to meet new LTC design standards.
-Further renovation was completed in the spring of 2013 to accommodate an additional 12 convalescent care and 12 interim LTC beds. - (4) The Orillia LTC home opened on November 17, 2006.
-Spencer House Inc., a non-profit organization, holds the licence from the MOHLTC to operate the LTC beds at the Orillia LTC home and is the counterparty to the service agreement with the applicable LHIN and leases the Orillia LTC home's land, buildings, furniture, fixtures and equipment from the Company; Spencer House Inc. has also appointed Leisureworld as manager of the Orillia LTC home's 160 LTC beds.
+In addition, convalescent care beds earn additional funding as a result of the higher level of care required.

+- (2) The original structure at Muskoka was built in 1975 and was rebuilt in 1999 to meet new LTC design standards.
+Further renovation was completed in the spring of 2013 to accommodate an additional 12 convalescent care and 12 interim LTC beds. - (3) The Orillia LTC home opened on November 17, 2006.
+Spencer House Inc., a non-profit organization, holds the licence from the MOHLTC to operate the LTC beds at the Orillia LTC home and is the counterparty to the service agreement with the applicable LHIN and leases the Orillia LTC home's land, buildings, furniture, fixtures and equipment from the Company; Spencer House Inc. has also appointed Sienna as manager of the Orillia LTC home's 160 LTC beds.

-Approximately 61% of the total beds of the Company's LTC Homes are Class A (consisting almost entirely of New beds) as shown in the following table:
+Approximately 61% of the total beds of the Company's LTC homes are Class A (consisting almost entirely of New beds) as shown in the following table: